lewismj/kea/README.md

 ```
 The library itself implements `ConfigReader` instances for the following types:

-* primitives: String, Boolean, Int, Double, Long, BigInt, BigDecimal.
+* primitives: String, Boolean, Int, Double, Long, BigInt, BigDecimal, Uuid, Url, Uri.
 * configuration (reading inner configuration block): Config.
 * date-time: ZonedDateTime, LocalData and LocalDateTime.
+* enumerations: See the `EnumerationReaderTest` for a simple example.
 * case classes: support for algebraic data types.

-Together with `List` and `Option` of the above.
+Together with collection types (e.g. `List`, `Vector`, etc.) and `Option` of the above.